 The benefits of L. Reuteri for candida

-L. Reuteri is another probiotic for candida overgrowth that was able to inhibit the growth of 5 common candida species.
+L. Reuteri is another probiotic for candida overgrowth that inhibited the growth of 5 common candida species.

 The inhibition of candida by L. Reuteri is likely caused by the acidic environment created from lactic acid and organic acids produced by L. Reuteri.

-When the pH is low, the candida fungus stays in the less virulent yeast form.
+The candida fungus stays in the less virulent yeast form when the pH is low.
 A neutral to alkaline pH is optimal for candida to switch into the pathogenic hyphal form.